Dharneesh-24577001/v_plot/README.md

 Instructions for the program:

 1. linux command was used to manipulate the file and access the required data and put them into a new file
-2. Python program to plot the v_plot was done using the "matplotlib" library, "plot.py".
+2. Python program to plot the v_plot was done using the "matplotlib" library, the new file created in the last step was read inside "plot.py".
 3. Then a script file was created with all the programs needed to run the file "mapped.bed.gz" in one go was created.

 To run the program: